podkoscielny/CharacterController2D/README.md

 ```

 ### Crouch
-Crouch() method takes isCrouching bool argument.
+**Crouch(bool isCrouching)** method takes isCrouching bool argument.
 When **true** is passed, character's speed is slowed down by factor specified in Crouch Speed field.
 While crouching, jumping is not possible.
 When **false** is passed, character's speed returns to normal, unless ceiling is low enough, so that character cannnot stand up.
 In that case crouching will be released, when there is no ceiling above.